 A variety of indications suggest a lack of reality to the imagined scenario whereby ranchers who profit from successful intensification will refrain from further clearing.
-First, this runs contrary to what is known of human economic behavior When people make money from a given activity, the generally. virtually universal response is to expand that activity rather than to limit it.
+First, this runs contrary to what is known of human economic behavior generally.
+When people make money from a given activity, the virtually universal response is to expand that activity rather than to limit it.
 If pasture intensification were really an economic success, then not only would individual ranchers increase the proportion of their land devoted to the system, but additional investors would be attracted to the region to take advantage of the opportunity.

 As Kaimowitz (1996: 56) has observed in the context of Central America, "A plausible argument can even be made that improved livestock technology applicable to areas with poor soils in the humid tropics is likely to increase deforestation, as it would make cattle raising in these areas more profitable."
-In the further context, likely effects would include Amazonian stimulation of land sales and expulsion of small farmers to more distant deforestation frontiers.
+In the Amazonian context, likely effects would include further stimulation of land sales and expulsion of small farmers to more distant deforestation frontiers.
 This is because Amazonian ranchers buy out small farmers with offers of attractive sums because ranchers have a higher shadow price for the land (Schneider, 1994).
-This difference in shadow price would increase even more if improved technologies were available to which ranchers would be likely to have better access (Kaimowitz, 1996: When small farmers are bought out, deforestation rates on 56). the purchased properties approximately double (Fearnside, 1984).
+This difference in shadow price would increase even more if improved technologies were available to which ranchers would be likely to have better access (Kaimowitz, 1996: 56).
+When small farmers are bought out, deforestation rates on the purchased properties approximately double (Fearnside, 1984).

-An alternative response to income gained from intensification is to invest the profits in other promising activities (such as expanding extensive ranching)--but these activities usually involve cutting down more forest.
+An alternative response to income gained from intensification is to invest the profits in other promising activities (such as expanding extensive ranching)-but these activities usually involve cutting down more forest.
 An example is investment of income from successful cacao harvests in Rondônia in expanding extensive cattle pastures, rather than putting the money back into the environmentally more desirable perennial crop (see Fearnside, 1987a).
-Another is the use of profits from timber to keep the ranching industry going in Paragominas, Pará (Mattos and Uhl,
+Another is the use of profits from timber to keep the ranching industry going in Paragominas, Pará (Mattos and Uhl, 1994).

-The argument that increasing the productivity of pastures "limit future use of forest for new pasture" has recently will by Faminow (1998: 232).
-The assumption is that, with been made higher productivity, either ranchers would be satisfied with their profits or the market for beef will be saturated such that further clearing is unprofitable.
-I have often questioned the notion that Amazonian small farmers would stop clearing if only their stomachs could be filled by improved yields (e.g., Fearnside, 1987a, 1998).
-The idea of ranchers limiting their expansion because they are satisfied with their level of material existence would be even more far-fetched.
-Markets, on the other hand, can eventually become saturated, but pasture is likely to be able to expand tremendously, and at great environmental cost, before market forces would restrain this process.
-The beef demand in Amazonia that was assumed by Serrão and Homma (1993: 319-320) to set the upper limit on the extent of Amazonian ranching is hardly the Beef can be consumed in the rest of Brazil, and ceiling imagined. beyond, despite restrictions on export of frozen beef to many countries due to aphthosis (hoof-and-mouth disease) in South More importantly, ranchers base their deforestation America. decisions on many motives other than beef sale.
+The argument that increasing the productivity of pastures will "limit future use of forest for new pasture" has recently been made by Faminow (1998: 232).
+The assumption is that, with higher productivity, either ranchers would be satisfied with their profits or the market for beef will be saturated such that further clearing is unprofitable.
+I have often questioned the notion that Amazonian small farmers would stop clearing if only their stomachs could be filled by improved yields The idea of ranchers limiting their Fearnside, 1987a, 1998a). expansion because they are satisfied with their level of material existence would be even more far-fetched.
+Markets, on the other hand, can eventually become saturated, but pasture is likely to be able to expand tremendously, and at environmental cost, before market forces would restrain this The beef demand in Amazonia that was assumed by Serrão process. and Homma (1993: 319-320) to set the upper limit on the extent of Amazonian ranching is hardly the ceiling imagined.
+Beef can rest of Brazil, and beyond, consumed in the restrictions on export of frozen beef to many countries due to aphthosis (hoof-and-mouth disease) in South America. importantly, ranchers base their deforestation decisions on many motives other than beef sale.